-The first Elvis albums deleted from the active catalog were several soundtracks that had stopped selling by the end of the ’60s.
+The first Elvis albums deleted were several soundtracks that had stopped selling by the end of the ’60s.

-The first Elvis albums deleted from the active catalog were several soundtracks that had stopped selling by the end of the ’60s.
+The first Elvis albums deleted were several soundtracks that had stopped selling by the end of the ’60s.

 Needless to say, these prices met with great success with customers.
 Beginning in 1968, my record collection expanded exponentially!